gkbell46/CarND-Advanced-Lane-Lines/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Tuning of threshold values and to get right mixing of different thresholding fucntions to get lane lines alone highlighted.
+I used interactive widgets of in Ipython to tune the threshold values.

 My pipeline will fail if the lane lines become less visible due to high sunshine on road or dark shadows.
 Also need to work on video stabilization before processing.
 Because the Bumpiness of the road will also make the prediction of lane lines difficult.

+Machine learning based lane detection with a very good model along with prediction algorithms like Extended kalman filter along with accelerometer and gyroscope datas can be more robost in case if lanes disappear either due to pavement color change or shadows or lanes missing